Decorative service page background

 Topical creams, gels, and patches are applied right onto the skin over your aching joints, delivering relief exactly where you need it.
 Instead of a pill that affects your whole body, these treatments absorbed through your skin get to work at the source of the pain.
 Some creams contain nonsteroidal anti-inflammatory drugs (NSAIDs) that reduce inflammation directly in the joint.
 Others use natural ingredients like capsaicin, a compound from chili peppers, which cleverly blocks pain messages from reaching your brain.
 This targeted approach offers a great alternative for managing localized pain without the side effects that can come with oral medications.

-How Support Devices Protect Your Joints
+How Braces and Gloves Protect Your Joints

 Think of splints and braces as a helping hand for your hands.
 These support devices are designed to stabilize and align your joints, which does a few important things.
 First, it reduces strain during daily activities, from typing to gardening.
 This support can prevent joint deformities from worsening over time and significantly eases pain by giving the joint a chance to rest, even while you’re using it.
 By taking some of the pressure off, these tools help you hold onto your independence and move through your day with more comfort and confidence.